cactusaurelius/cartsy/README.md

 # Simple cart app with Users, Products and Carts functionality

-This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.

-The entire application is contained within the `app.rb` file.
+This App is built with Moleculer microservices, Elasticsearch as a database, Redis for caching.

 ## Install